Remote Education Overview

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, we consider whole-class feedback or quizzes marked automatically via our digital platforms to be valid and effective methods, amongst many others.
-Our approach to feeding back on pupil work will be that each assignment set via our Virtual Learning platform (Frog/VLE) will receive feedback from the class teacher.
+Our approach to feeding back on pupil work will be that each assignment set via our Virtual Learning Environment (Frog/VLE) will receive feedback from the class teacher.

 Additional Support for Pupils with Particular Needs